Hit enter after type your search item

 Similarly, you may use the background color standard classes for setting the background of various elements.

-The following example shows using the contextual background color classes in paragraphs, div and different headings (h1-h6) elements.
-Along with background color, the contextual text color classes are also used.
+The following example shows using the contextual background color classes in paragraphs, div, and different headings (h1-h6) elements.
+Along with background color, contextual text color classes are also used.

 Bootstrap background color